-To provide something useful for anyone reading this, I’ve put together some notes on possible demographics, explaining how the COVID-19 crisis might have changed the way they behave.
+To provide something useful for anyone reading this to plan their post Covid Marketing campaign, I’ve put together some notes on possible demographics, explaining how the COVID-19 crisis might have changed the way they behave.
 It’s also important to mention here that most countries are still in lockdown, and we don’t have a clear idea of when normal travel will resume, so I feel that any realistic marketing projections must look to late 2020 and early 2021.

 Many businesses who previously only targeted foreign customers should look to find a way to expand their local customers – perhaps by developing one or two products that appeal to locals.
 This may take some evaluation of how your business currently operates; you may find switching the focus of your business to a more localized one will allow you to rebound faster.

 Let’s face it, if you have a mother like mine, the thought of them creating Facebook accounts or going on a Zoom meeting was laughable a few months ago… but it is happening now.
 In a world of social distancing, families, and friends scramble to keep in touch with loved ones.
 More and more of the ‘older’ generation are going online.

 What this does is open up more targeting opportunities for your marketing campaigns on channels like Facebook, so have a think about how you can adapt your products to take this demographic into account.
 Vagabond Tours in Ireland do this amazingly well with two sub-brands, one catering for the older demographic with slightly slower-paced adventure tours.